During the COVID 19 lockdown period, all our serivces have moved to a virtual office. Please see our "Homepage" and the "Contact us" tab for details.

 Our philosophy is to make our services available to as many students as possible.
-We therefore offer group and workshop based approaches as well as individual counselling sessions where indicated.
-Our serivces are free to registered students.
+We therefore offer group and workshop-based approaches as well as shorter-term individual counselling sessions.
+We follow evidence-based practices and strive to reach specific outcomes in therapy.
+Our services are free to registered students.

 - depression and mood disorders